[node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name]

 “There’s a desire on both of our parts to see a successful trade deal concluded, the opportunities are there for both countries, but there is a lot of hard work that’s still to go and we need to work through that,” Sunak told reporters after talks with Modi.

-Earlier on the first day, Modi and his Bangladesh counterpart Sheikh Hasina held a bilateral talk in New Delhi.
-The two countries signed three memorandums of understanding (MoUs), including one on cooperation in Digital Payment mechanisms.
+Earlier on the first day, Modi and his Bangladesh counterpart Sheikh Hasina held a bilateral discussion in New Delhi.
+The two countries signed three memoranda of understanding (MoUs), including one on co-operation in digital payment mechanisms.

-Turkish, Brazilian presidents meet in India for talks Turkish President Recep Tayyip Erdogan has met Brazilian counterpart Luiz Inacio Lula da Silva on the sidelines of the G20 summit.
+Turkish President Recep Tayyip Erdogan has met Brazilian counterpart Luiz Inacio Lula da Silva on the sidelines of the G20 summit.

 Erdogan was one of the leaders that voiced support for Lula after hundreds of supporters of former President Jair Bolsonaro stormed the National Congress building while shouting slogans and demanding intervention by the army.